alexgibson/alxgbsn.co.uk/_posts/2010-12-18-using-html5-localstorage-as-a-fallback-for-offline-form-submission.md

 ---
 layout: post
 title: Using HTML5 localStorage as a fallback for offline form submission
+desc: A proof of concept demo using HTML5 localStorage as a fallback for form submission when a web browser is offline
 ---

 I recently put together a working demo for a client showing how you might use HTML5 localStorage as a fallback for form data submission when a mobile device is offline without signal.
 I've published the full [source code over on GitHub](https://github.com/alexgibson/OfflineForm) together with a demo for anyone who is interested.